Giving Those Who Care, Time

 How can counselling help?

 Counselling can help with feelings of overwhelm, loneliness and isolation.
-It can offer support through your experiences of anxiety, bereavement, feelings of being angry, guilty, scared, sad or low.
+It can offer support through listening to your experiences of anxiety, bereavement, feelings of being angry, guilty, scared, sad or low.

 What will happen at my first session?

-The first session is a chance to talk about what brings you to counselling.
+At the first session it gives you a chance to talk about what brings you to counselling.
 We can together go through what you are looking for and it gives a chance to answer any questions that you might have about working with me.
 It allows an opportunity to have a bit of background which you feel comfortable sharing.

 It is a great opportunity to see how it would be to share and work with me.
 This is important as I believe the therapeutic relationship is key within the work that we will do together.
 It is the first step to take towards building some trust between us.